contentful/contentful-batch-libs/README.md

 ### pushToSpace

-Pushes all changes, including deletions to a given space.
+Pushes all changes, including deletions, to a given space.
 Handles (un)publishing as well as delays after creation and before publishing.

 Creates everything in the right order so that a content type for a given entry